Currently Showing until 14 February 2025 :

-Carey Blyth Gallery from October 2021
+Gerry JUDAH at Carey Blyth Gallery, Oxford : October 2021

 The breadth of Judah’s works reflects his personal journey with references to the country and city of his early years, Kolkata, and the changes demanded of a country blasted into the 21st Century, that remains firmly steeped in cultural and religious traditions that colour the everyday, the lives of its people, the cities and the landscape.